 Some older browsers/devices may be unable to load the interactive visualisation with London details.
 Assuming you can view it, you can examine the evolution of the case rates by clicking (or tapping) on the timeline at the bottom of the chart.
 Then you can slide either end point of the timeline if you wish.
 You can add a comparison with some reporting area(s) outside London by clicking “⊕ Add region” and selecting your desired option(s).
 You may want to simplify the chart by removing some of the boroughs, which can be achieved by clicking “⊕ Add region” and deselecting some of the checked boxes.

 Extracted from Our World in Data’s visualisations of the pandemic in the UK, the interactive chart above shows the latest prevalence of covid-19 by London borough.
-New case rates in the worst affected boroughs are around four times higher than those in the least affected boroughs (up from 2½ times higher a couple of weeks ago).
+New case rates in the worst affected boroughs are around four times higher than those in the least affected boroughs (up from 2½ times higher a month ago).

 London has fallen from being the worst affected UK region in late December and early January to being among the least affected English regions now.
 When this page was last updated the declines in new case rates were levelling off in most metropolitan boroughs and a handful were showing signs of rising again, perhaps as a result of the reopening of schools.

 In the early stages of the most recent wave, the counties of Kent and Essex were particularly badly affected and the London boroughs closest to those counties experienced high rates of local transmission.
 The relevant boroughs included Bexley, Havering, Barking & Dagenham and Redbridge.
 However, the boroughs currently topping the table are on the western side of London.

 Since Hidden London first added this page, in January 2021, Kingston upon Thames has gone from being the least affected borough to one of the worst.
 The flare-up seems to be focused on the Hook and Chessington area.